AudienseCo/haiku/views/markdown/guidelines.md

 ## Units

 The favorite unit to use in styleguide is `rem`.
-Then, a grun task ([grunt-pixrem](https://github.com/robwierzbowski/grunt-pixrem)) try to conver to `px in build to be compatible with SocialBro.
+Then, a grun task ([grunt-pixrem](https://github.com/robwierzbowski/grunt-pixrem)) try to convert to `px` in build to be compatible with SocialBro.

 The following rules **will no be converted**, so avoid use of `rem` on them: